Kurt Lewin: his biography and theory of change

 These theories were practically applied and tested during the Second World War, for example the morals of combat troops, psychological warfare and reorienting food consumption away from foods in short supply.

-Together with colleagues, Kurt Lewin established the Research Centre for Group Dynamics at the Institute of Technology in Massachusetts (MIT, United States) in 1944.
+Together with colleagues, Kurt Lewin established the Research Center for Group Dynamics at the Institute of Technology in Massachusetts (MIT, United States) in 1944.
+Kurt Lewin also founded the National Training Laboratories Institute for Applied Behavioral Science, known as the NTL Psychological Institute.

 - “There is nothing so practical as a good theory.”